 Planning applications and listed building consent applications are usually decided by the local planning authority, which is the local district authority in regions with county and district councils, or the unitary authority or London Borough.

 Applications for listed building consent for part or the whole of the same works as those covered by a planning application should be applied for and considered together.
 In large part the same heritage conservation considerations will apply.
-The Government’s policy for the historic environment on deciding all such consents and permissions is set out in the National Planning Policy Framework (NPPF) (2).
+The government’s policy for the historic environment on deciding all such consents and permissions is set out in the National Planning Policy Framework (NPPF) (ref.
+3).
 The framework does not distinguish between the type of application being made.
 It is the significance of the heritage assets and the impact of the proposals that should determine the decision.